-The third full week in October is designated as National Infection Control Week (NICW) in Canada and the U.S. During this week, we celebrate and highlight the efforts of Infection Control Professionals (ICPs) across healthcare settings.
+The third full week in October is designated as National Infection Control Week (NICW) in Canada and the U.S. During this week, we celebrate and highlight the efforts of Infection Control Professionals (ICPs) across health care settings.
 We also provide resources, and raise awareness about infection prevention and control (IPAC) practices.
-This year's theme is "it's a team thing".
+This year's theme is "no borders".
 See the resources and presentations we have identified below to help you raise awareness and celebrate NICW with your team.

 For more information please contact your IPAC Regional Support Team or email firstname.lastname@example.org.

 Don't waste time trying to come up with ideas to boost team spirit for IPAC week – we've done it for you!
-Use our updated idea primer, below.
-In it, you'll find over 30 activities to help you raise awareness of IPAC in your own setting – all with clear indications of time and resource requirements.
+See resources below to help you raise awareness of IPAC in your setting:

 Resources to support the prevention and investigation of IPAC lapses in community settings.